 Find Out if Your School is Eligible

-Call the Challenger Center at 713-639-4631 before registering.
-The Challenger Center staff will check your eligibility and give you a special code for your discount that you will use when you are ready to register.
-Then pick the program that is right for your group and follow the registration instructions on the Accepting Your Mission page.
+Call the BP America Expedition Center at 713-639-4631 before registering.
+The BP America Expedition Center staff will check your eligibility and give you a special code for your discount that you will use when you are ready to register.
+Then pick the program that is right for your group and follow the registration instructions on the Accepting Your Expedition page.